 Push The Table is what I call Saddle Seat Hands.
 Lift.
 Keep still.
 I am holding the reins to a double bridle and I do NOT want to mess up.
 [Different Versions of the Same Thing]

 I can already hear purists sniffing they ‘just sit there with their hands in the air.’
 I would posit that you can’t physically keep your hands still in relation to the horse without using your core.
 Otherwise your hands flop as you flop.
 Whether or not the riders are effective is a different argument.
+(Update: I would posit that they are.
+Saddle seat riders come in the same effective/ineffective range as any other discipline.
+Not the hobby horse I’m riding at the moment.)
 But ‘just sitting there’ is hard work.
 Defensive?
 Moi?
 Un peu.
 I get annoyed when people go after saddle seat inaccurately.
 For example, hearing Three-Gaited/Five-Gaited and conflating ASBs with the true gaited breeds.
 ASBs trot.
 Certainly it’s not perfect.
 I’m on record as being horrified by the ironmongery.
 If you are going to bust on a discipline, get your facts straight.
 Then bust away.
 But I digress.
 Again.
 Back to the clinic.
 [Bits From Hell]

 Shortening the reins is a symptom.
 Simply shortening the reins produces no effect.
 Once Rodney had his body organized, shortening the reins was simple.
 I still had to be reminded, but simple.